-He was very much inspired by the Balgangadhar Tilak announcement to boycott British course.
+He was very much inspired by the Lokmanya Bal Gangadhar Tilak announcement to boycott the British course.
 Obviously, he was he enrolled in 1902, and in Ferguson college and obviously 1905, Swadeshi movement was at its peak, therefore he was very much inspired by the Swadeshi movement.

 “We should halt grousing about this English Officer or that officer, this rule or that rule.
 There would be no cease to that, our movement must not be finite to being opposite to any specific law.
 But, it must be for gaining the power to make rule itself.
 In short, we want complete freedom. “

-Meaning: He says that Why are you saying that that British officer is doing bad and that British officer is doing that?
-Why are you saying that this law is bad and this law is that?
+Meaning: He says that why are you saying that the British officer is doing bad, and that the British officer is doing that?
+Why are you saying that this law is bad, and this law is that?